PeterHickman/pssh/README.md

 If you run this you should note something.
 There will only be output when the command completes even if there is output as it runs so it can go quiet when it runs

-Without a group all the hosts will be accessed
+Without a group all the hosts will be processed

 ## Information